LuccaHellriegel/ProbLogicClassifier/README.md

 # ProbabilisticFlashcards

-A demo application for what a pipeline for automatically creating flashcards from a text using probabilistic programming could look like.
+An experimental demo application for what a pipeline for automatically creating flashcards from a text using probabilistic programming could look like.

 TODO: Table of Contents

+## Summary

 ## How To

 TODO

+## Current results

+* Hugely dependant on training and test data
+* Not meant as accurate classification but as an augmentation of the users learning process

 ## The Pipeline